-To be clear, the page wasn’t pretending its Musk; it openly stated that it was a fan page in its About section, the report said.
+The report said that the page wasn’t pretending to be Musk; it openly stated that it was a fan page in its About section.

 Musk owns a Tesla Roadster car 0001 (the first one off the production line) from Tesla Motors, a company in which he is an early investor.
 The Roadster is a battery-electric sports car with a 220-mile range.